sohamb117/Whackamole-Package/whackamole.md

 ### Resources

-*   [Starter Code](https://replit.com/@sohamb117/Whackamole-Student-Version#mole.js) - Provide this to club members as a starting point for their own work
+*   [Starter Code](https://replit.com/@sohamb117/Whackamole-Student-Version) - Provide this to club members as a starting point for their own work
 *   [Code Demos](https://replit.com/@sohamb117/Whackamole-Demos) - These are the demos you'll want club members to use as reference
 *   [Example Project](https://Whackamole-Demo.sohamb117.repl.co) - Showcase this as an example of what we're trying to build
 *   [Slideshow](https://docs.google.com/presentation/d/1mIrJrn6sq5_YU783oAVGvebbA-M40NbeuFTb1qDJO3g/edit?usp=sharing) - Feel free to use this or customize for your own club
-*   [Links Page](https://Whackamole-Package.sohamb117.repl.co) - Give this to club members, since it has everything they'll need
+*   [Resources Page](https://Whackamole-Package.sohamb117.repl.co) - Give this to club members, since it has everything they'll need

+All of these resources, plus step by step instructions for club members, are on the Resources page.

+Good luck on running this workshop!
+If you have any questions, email me at [sohamb117@gmail.com](mailto:sohamb117@gmail.com).